thschleicher/weblogic-buildpack/docs/container-wls-domain.md

 # Configuration for the WebLogic Domain
 ---

-# Need serverName, domainName, user and password filled in
+# Need mainly user and password filled in
+# Will figure out domain name and server name based on application name from VCAP_APPLICATION Env variable
 #

 Domain:
-  serverName: testServer
-  domainName: cfDomain
   wlsUser: weblogic
   wlsPasswd: welcome1
   consoleEnabled: true